baptiste0928/cargo-install/README.md

 - `args`: Additional arguments to pass to `cargo install`.
 - `cache-key`: Additional string added to the cache key used to manually invalidate the cache.
+- `shared-key`: A cache key that is used instead of the automatic `job`-based key, and is stable over multiple jobs.

 #### Git parameters